-I did a little shopping this weekend at my favorite antique and “junk ‘in” spots!
-I found some really cool old Ball jars.
-They are quart sized and have sloped shoulders.
+I did a little shopping this weekend at some of my favorite antique shops!
+And, look what I found!
+These old Ball jars.
+They are quart sized, blue jars and have sloped shoulders.
 Some of the glass is wavy and many have bubbles.
 I’ve never seen any quite like this before, so I brought them home.
-After doing some research online, I found that these are probably one of the earlier sets of Ball jars to be manufactured.
-Would you like to know how old your vintage mason jar is?
+After doing some research online, I found that these particular Ball jars are probably one of the earlier sets to be manufactured.
+So, I thought I would share what I learned that helped me find the age of a vintage mason jar!

 dating fruit jars